 July 1986 to January 21, 1987

-Jeff was born in Bellville, Illinois and his family moved to Colerain Township when he was 4-years-old.
+Jeff was born in Belleville, Illinois and his family moved to Colerain Township when he was 4-years-old.
 He graduated from Colerain High School in 1983.
-Beginning while attending high school, he was active in the American Red Cross and a volunteer at Providence Hospital and a singer in the Southern Gateway Chorus.
+Beginning while attending high school, he was active in the American Red Cross, a volunteer at Providence Hospital, and a singer in the Southern Gateway Chorus.
 He was also active in the Hamilton County Sheriff’s Office Police Cadet Program.
 After graduation, Jeff volunteered for the Republican Party and attended the 1980 Reagan Bush Inaugural Ball.
 He also worked as an intern for Congressman Michael Oxley.

 His first desire was law enforcement and after graduating from the Norwood Police Academy in 1986, he joined the Village of Addyston Police Department.
 He later joined the Morrow Police Department.
 He was so well liked, that he had dinner Christmas Day 1986 at Mayor Forrest Erwin’s home.
-And he had come to love the town and was considering purchasing a home there.
+He also came to love the town and was considering purchasing a home there.

 On January 21, 1987, Police Officer Phegley traded shifts to work for Police Chief Dick Kilburn, who had to travel to Columbus.
-This also gave him an opportunity to visit his 89-year-old grandmother who had been in the hospital.
+This would also give him an opportunity to visit his hospitalized 89-year-old grandmother after work.
 He was patrolling the village about 2 p.m. when he noticed a 1977 Monte Carlo traveling 48 miles per hour in a 25-miles-per-hour zone.

 On January 21, 1987 McIntosh had already consumed eight or nine beers and was driving his 1977 Chevrolet Monte Carlo almost twice the speed limit through the Village of Morrow.